 A new year is upon us, thank goodness!
-I’m betting most of us planned for 2020 and 2021 to go a bit differently, but there is still is so much potential to fulfill your goals and dreams and the upcoming year is the perfect time to start fresh.
+You may of planned for the past year to go a bit differently, but there is still is so much potential to fulfill your goals and dreams and the upcoming year is the perfect time to start fresh.
 Ask yourself what do you want to take into next year, and what do you what to leave behind?

 Below I’ve listed 20 ways to get organized for 2023.
 We’re going to clear out anything we don’t need any more, create action plans to achieve goals, make our homes more peaceful, and set ourselves up for an awesome year.

 Before we get into this, I highly recommend doing these 35 Journal Prompts for an Amazing New Year to get clarity on what you want for 2023.

 Disclaimer: This post may contain affiliate links.
 Using them gives me a small commission at no additional cost to you.
 You can read my full disclosure here.

 The 20 Smart Ways to Get Organized for 2023